english-blog/english-blog.github.io/_posts/2011-07-05-the-five-love-languages-how-to-express-heartfelt-commitment-to-your-mate-gary-chapman-book-review.md

 title: The Five Love Languages - How to Express Heartfelt Commitment to Your Mate
 date: 2011-07-05
 comments: false
-excerpt: If you speak in Japanese to a Chinese, he would not understand.
-So, does speaking in Tamil to native Indians.
-Its as simple as that.
-People feel loved when we express love in a way that they can understand.
-Dr. Chapman categorizes these variations in expressing love to five categories.
-He starts with the emotional "In-Love" experience and why that experience fades away slowly after marriage and points out what's missing.
-Its not that we do not love each other anymore, its just that we consistently fail to communicate love in a way that he/she understands it.
-Great.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"